PrashantMohta/ModdingDocs/index.md

 </Manifest>
 ```

+- After editing ensure that
-- Make sure the mod name is unique, as this could cause issues.
+  - The mod name is unique.
-- Make sure your version is numbers, without any letters. (not like `v0.0.0.0`)
+  - The version is in the format `0.0.0.0` and without any letters. (not like `v0.0.0.0`)
-- The SHA256 is a unique identifier, and there are multiple ways to get it.
-- Look at [this website](https://emn178.github.io/online-tools/sha256_checksum.html) or go to the hollow knight modding discord.
+  - The SHA256 is of the file that is going downloaded by the installer.
+You can get it from a website like [this](https://emn178.github.io/online-tools/sha256_checksum.html).
+- After you are done editing the file
   - Click `Commit Changes...` at the top right of the page.
-- In the commit message, write something like `Added {Mod Name}`.
+  - Write a meaningful commit message.
+For example: `Added {Mod Name}`.
-- In the extended description, you can put in the mod's description (optional).
   - Then click propose changes.
   - After clicking "Propose changes," you'll be taken to a new page where you can review your proposed changes.
   - At the top of the page, there should be a button to "Create pull request."
 Click on it.
   - Once the pull request is created, it will be reviewed by project maintainers or contributors.
   - If the changes are approved, a maintainer will merge the pull request into the modlinks repository.
   - After the pull request is merged, your mod should hopefully appear on the installer!

 ## Todo-section